 The Dental Admission Test (DAT) is required of all applicants and it is recommended that applicants take this examination no later than October of the year before the student intends to matriculate.
 It is the applicant's responsibility to make sure that an official copy of his or her DAT score is forwarded to the School of Dental Medicine.
-A non-refundable application fee of \$75 must be sent directly to the School of Dental Medicine at Stony Brook, at the same time that the application is forwarded to AADSAS.
-Applications cannot be considered until this fee is received by the school.
-The school will acknowledge receipt of all applications from AADSAS, and advise candidates directly of any additional information that is required.
+A \$75 non-refundable application fee is required and should be submitted online, using a major credit card, after an AADSAS identification number is assigned.
+Applications cannot be considered until the fee is received.
+Applicant must use the link, www.hsc.stonybrook.edu/dental/sdm_admissions.cfm to submit the \$75 application fee.
+Applicants are asked to enter their full name, AADSAS ID, and billing name and credit card information directly onto PayPal.
+The school will acknowledge receipt of all applications from AADSAS and advise candidates directly of any additional information required.
+Applicants must have an AADSAS ID number in order to submit payment.
+Please be advised that your application will not be reviewed until the school receives your verified AAD-SAS application as well as all supporting documents.

-Aletter of recommendation from the applicant's college preprofessional advisory committee is also required.
-In the absence of such a committee, letters of evaluation from at least three faculty members of science departments may be substituted.
+A letter of recommendation from the applicant's college pre-professional advisory committee is also required.
+In the absence of such a committee, letters of evaluation from at least three senior faculty members of science departments may be substituted.

-Interviews are an integral part of the admission process, and all applicants under serious consideration will be notified when an interview is required.
+Interviews are an integral part of the admissions process.
+Applicants under serious consideration will be notified when an interview is granted.